khuongquynhlong/wbsite/content/authors/admin/_index.md

 # Welcome!

 Hello I'm Long, it is great to have you here.
-This is my personal website

 I'm currently an MSc student in Biostatistics at Hasselt University, Belgium.
 My background is a medical doctor specializing in preventive medicine.
 I have skills in clinical practice and research skills in terms of epidemiological research and statistical analysis.

 My work aims to prevent the early development of Non-communicable diseases (NCDs) and to improve the health of vulnerable populations.
 My approach is to apply statistical and epidemiological methods to derive the causal conclusions from observational data.

-I have published 50 original articles in peer-reviewed journals.

 I am a person who is always willing to learn and share, having a sense of responsibility, and pursuing a career in academia.